isa31188/etl-poc/README.md

 A more detailed description of the resources used in this project, by AWS service:

 * **Cloudformation stacks** for managing AWS resources.
 For ease of development, these were grouped into:
-    + `basic-infra` stack: basic resources required for deploying the projects, namely, buckets for artifacts and data and Athena work group for querying data storing results in S3.
+    + `basic-infra stack`: basic resources required for deploying the projects, namely, buckets for artifacts and data and Athena work group for querying data storing results in S3.
-    + `glue-jobs` stack: set of etl jobs for extracting, cleaning and repartitioning data.
+    + `glue-jobs stack`: set of etl jobs for extracting, cleaning and repartitioning data.
-    + `glue-catalog` stack: Glue database and crawlers for automatic generation of table metadata.
+    + `glue-catalog stack`: Glue database and crawlers for automatic generation of table metadata.
-    + `glue-workflow` stack: orchestration between etl jobs and data crawlers.
+    + `glue-workflow stack`: orchestration between etl jobs and data crawlers.

 ![Cloudformation Stacks](images/cloudformation_stacks.png)